 Wix: the best all-round website builder (opens in new tab)

 Wix is our choice for the best all-round website builder, catering for every type of website.
 It has hundreds of templates to choose from, a flexible editor, fairly-priced plans, analytics, ecommerce features, and its drag-and-drop interface can be used by anyone, regardless of technical knowledge.

 Before starting with Google Sites, you should recognize its pros and cons.
 First, it’s free to use.
 Second, it’s easy to build a complete website in no time.
 Third, Google Sites integrates well with the rest of the Google app family, so if you use other Google tools, such as Google Drive and Google Maps, you can easily use your existing content on your Google Sites website.

 However, the simplicity of Google Sites can also be a problem.
 You can only create basic websites, for example.
-There’s also no support for e-commerce, and the amount of available customization falls far behind some of the best website builders available today.
+There’s also no support for ecommerce, and the amount of available customization falls far behind some of the best website builders (opens in new tab) available today.

 In November 2020, Google retired the Classic Sites version of the software.
 Now you can only build using the new Google Sites website builder.
 It’s certainly more streamlined and easier to use, but it lacks a few scripting features that were available in the old version.

 Therefore, Google Sites remains a tool best suited for small hobby websites.
 If this is all you require, using Google Sites can be a quick way to get your website online.
 Let’s look at how to get started.

 Google Sites requires a Google account to use the service, so if you don’t have one yet or you’d rather create a new account for your website, you’ll be prompted to do so on the first page.

 To create a new account, you must supply your name and email address or create a new Gmail address as part of the sign-up process.
 You can optionally supply a phone number and recovery email address, so that you can recover your account if you get locked out of it.